hcholab/sfkit/docs/source/tutorial.rst

     $ sfkit auth

 This will authenticate your VM with the website.
-It does this by making a get request to the website, which can authenticate you based on the Service Account Email that you provided.
-If you get an error message, make sure that you have entered the correct Service Account Email in the website.
+It does this by making a get request to the website, which can authenticate you based on the auth_key that you downloaded.
 If you get a message saying "Successfully authenticated!", then you are good to go.

 3. Run